 If your cat doesn't require full sedation or "going under," your veterinarian may prescribe an oral sedative in anticipation for grooming, which is best to administer approximately 30 minutes prior to your appointment.

 Cats have exquisite senses and can stress very easily.
 We highly recommend adding Zylkene to their food at least one week prior to your appointment to help facilitate adaption to the challenging situation of grooming.
 Zylkene is a natural product that comes in capsules you sprinkle over their food, proven to help manage stress in both cats and dogs.
-Its active ingredient is derived from milk protein casein, the same calming agent a kitten would get from their mom while nursing.
+Its active ingredient is derived from milk protein casein, the same calming ingredient a kitten would get from their momma cat while nursing.

 For the safety of our staff and because our salon and boarding area are under the same roof, proof of FVRCP and Rabies must be provided before we can groom your cat.